meganlsmith/delimitR/fullmanual.md

 Simulating data
 ---------------

 Now, we are ready to simulate data under each of our models.
 For this, we use the fastsimcoalsims() function.
-This function requires as input the prefix used to generate teh model files, the path to fastsimcoal2, and the number of replicates we wish to generate under each model.
+This function requires as input the prefix used to generate the model files, the path to fastsimcoal2, and the number of replicates we wish to generate under each model.
 Generally, a minimum of 10,000 replicates under each model should be simulated.

     fastsimcoalsims(prefix=obsprefix,
                     pathtofsc='../fsc26',